-The Labour Market Information (LMI) Program is an ongoing initiative of the electricity labour market in Canada which includes our 2008 and 2011 studies, plus the 2012 update report AND details on our latest 2017-2022 Workforce in Motion LMI Learn more about the LMI Program.
+The Labour Market Information (LMI) Program is an ongoing initiative of the electricity labour market in Canada which includes our 2008 and 2011 studies (plus the 2012 update report) AND our latest 2017-2022 Workforce in Motion LMI Learn more about the LMI Program.

 The two-year long Building Connectivity Project involved a comprehensive consultation process with provincial/regional and federal key stakeholders to develop a Human Resource Action Plan for the electricity and renewable energy sectors.

 The project identified criteria essential to develop an action plan to address the following:

 - Adequacy of training facilities/Infrastructure to meet industry needs